-How Hot and Cold Temperatures Affect Your Gas or Electric Vehicle
+How Temperatures Affect Your Gas, Electric or Plug-in Hybrid Vehicle

 Learn what happens—and what to do—when your car has to deal with extreme temperatures.